MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell.md

 > [!NOTE]
 > If you want to use multi-factor authentication (MFA) to connect to Security & Compliance Center PowerShell, or if your organization uses federated authentication, you need to download and use the Exchange Online Remote PowerShell Module.
 For more information, see [Connect to Office 365 Security & Compliance Center PowerShell using multi-factor authentication](mfa-connect-to-scc-powershell.md).
 For some features (for example, mailbox archiving), the Security & Compliance Center links to existing functionality in the Exchange admin center (EAC).
 To use PowerShell with these features, you need to connect to Exchange Online instead of the Security & Compliance Center.
 For more information, see [Connect to Exchange Online PowerShell](../../exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell.md).

+> [!NOTE]
+> If you are using location condition in Azure Active Directory conditional access policy to restrict access to trusted IPs, this method is not supported.
+You need to download and use the Exchange Online Remote PowerShell Module.
+For more information, see [Connect to Office 365 Security & Compliance Center PowerShell using multi-factor authentication](mfa-connect-to-scc-powershell.md).

 For more information about the Security & Compliance Center, see [Office 365 Security & Compliance Center](https://go.microsoft.com/fwlink/p/?LinkId=627054).

 ## What do you need to know before you begin?